Before you read this it may be worth reading my post on what is emptiness.

 Meaningful: There is no way to clearly delineate what is meaningful and what isn’t, so we can feel into the meaningfulness of everything and see if we can find a way of perceiving everything as having some meaning in it.

-Empty: It is impossible for our minds to let go of any fixed truth or reality so that all of our ways of looking at things are actually just interpretations.
+Empty: It is possible for our minds to let go of any fixed truth or reality so that all of our ways of looking at things are actually just intuitions and direct knowing in this moment.

 These are all just different lenses and descriptions.
 None of these adjectives are more or less inherently true than the others, but you can open to describing things (or everything) in each of these ways, to see how it impacts our experience.